Human Cognition in Machines: A Unified Perspective of World Models: Epistemic World Models

-Reasoning in World Models and co-pilots is typically framed as multi-step problem solving under constraints, often mediated by tool use, workflows, or multi-agent protocols \cite{OpenAI_Prism_2026,shao2025sciscigpt,gottweis2025towards,shao2025omnisci,xie2025farai,KumarTanusri2025,chatlatanagulchai2025use,fung2025embodiedaiagentsmodeling,Mehri2025multimodal}.
+Reasoning in world models and co-pilots is typically framed as multi-step problem solving under constraints, and mediated by tool use, workflows, or multi-agent protocols \cite{OpenAI_Prism_2026,shao2025sciscigpt,gottweis2025towards,gottweis2026accelerating,shao2025omnisci,xie2025farai,KumarTanusri2025,chatlatanagulchai2025use,fung2025embodiedaiagentsmodeling,Mehri2025multimodal}.
 Systems span a spectrum from structured, tool-grounded reasoning to deliberative, multi-agent reasoning.
-OpenAI Prism~\cite{OpenAI_Prism_2026} performs constrained reasoning over structured artifacts (e.g., LaTeX projects), while SciSciGPT~\cite{shao2025sciscigpt} operationalizes reasoning as an end-to-end empirical pipeline (decomposition, retrieval, computation, and visualization).
-In contrast, Gemini Co-scientist~\cite{gottweis2025towards} and OmniScientist~\cite{shao2025omnisci} emphasize deliberation through multi-agent protocols such as debate, reflection, and workflow orchestration.
-At the policy level, Gemini Co-scientist~\cite{gottweis2025towards} use agents to recognize novel research trajectories by debating hypotheses, ranking ideas with an Elo-style sytsem filtering our redundant ideas, while Mehri Shervedani et al.~\cite{Mehri2025multimodal} frame reasoning as action selection under uncertainty, learning dialogue and intervention policies for assistive tasks.
+OpenAI Prism~\cite{OpenAI_Prism_2026} constrains reasoning over structured artifacts (e.g., LaTeX projects), while SciSciGPT~\cite{shao2025sciscigpt} operationalizes reasoning as an end-to-end empirical pipeline (decomposition, retrieval, computation, and visualization).
+In contrast, Gemini Co-scientist~\cite{gottweis2025towards,gottweis2026accelerating} and OmniScientist~\cite{shao2025omnisci} deliberates through multi-agent protocols such as debate, reflection, and workflow orchestration.
+At the policy level, Gemini Co-scientist~\cite{gottweis2025towards,gottweis2026accelerating} use agents to recognize novel research trajectories by debating hypotheses, ranking ideas with an Elo-style system, filtering out redundant ideas, while Mehri Shervedani et al.~\cite{Mehri2025multimodal} frame reasoning as action selection under uncertainty, learning dialogue and intervention policies for assistive tasks.

-In medical and assistive settings, reasoning bifurcates into \textit{scientific reasoning} and \textit{decision-making under uncertainty}.
-Gemini Co-scientist~\cite{gottweis2025towards} focuses on evidence-backed hypothesis generation and refinement via multi-agent deliberation, while Mehri Shervedani et al.~\cite{Mehri2025multimodal} optimize real-time interaction policies for successful task completion.
+In medical and assistive settings, \textbf{\textit{reasoning}} bifurcates into \textit{scientific reasoning} and \textit{decision-making under uncertainty}.
+Gemini Co-scientist~\cite{gottweis2025towards,gottweis2026accelerating} focuses on evidence-backed hypothesis generation and refinement via multi-agent deliberation, while Mehri Shervedani et al.~\cite{Mehri2025multimodal} optimize real-time interaction policies for successful task completion.
 This contrast highlights reasoning as either hypothesis validation or policy optimization.
-In RNA transcription medical research, models reason from representations of RNA to profile genetic sequences for personalized medicine or scientific discovery~\cite{nouri2026agentic,gentile2026artificial}.
+In RNA transcription medical research, models reason from representations of RNA to profile genetic sequences for personalized medicine~\cite{nouri2026agentic,gentile2026artificial}.